Comitium: The Comitium in Rome

-During the Middle Ages artifacts from the ancient Roman civilization sparked curiosity with collectors.
-Early digging throughout Europe amounted to little more than destructive treasure hunting and grave robbing.
+Early digging of artifacts from the ancient Roman civilization throughout Europe amounted to little more than destructive treasure hunting and grave robbing.
 Formal archaeology in Rome only began in the 19th century with the foundation of the Instituto di Corrispondenza and the work of Edward Gerhard.
 Starting with museums rather than excavation, archaeological work began by studying and cataloguing existing collections as background knowledge for the philological study of antiquity.

 A number of German archaeologists joined Gerhard to map out the city of Rome, the forum and the Comitium being of great importance as the topographical center.
 He was joined by Chevalier Bunsen, Earnst Platner, Wilhelm Röstell, B. G. Niebuhr and Friedrich Hoffmann in writing the book Beschreibung der Stadt Rom in 1817, which was published in 1832.
 The theories presented did not have full support from their peers.
 In his book, A dictionary of Greek and Roman geography published in 1854, Sir William Smith remarked:

 The German views respecting the Capitol, the Comitium, and several other important points, have found many followers; but to the writer of the present article they appear for the most part not to be proved; and he has endeavoured in the preceding pages to give his reasons for that opinion.